Dynamic Divide-and-Conquer Adversarial Training for Robust Semantic Segmentation

-PASCAL VOC 2012 (with abbreviation as VOC) \cite{everingham2010pascal} dataset focuses on object segmentation.
-It contains 20 object classes and one background, with 1,464, 1,499 and 1,456 images for training, validation and testing respectively.
+PASCAL VOC 2012 (with abbreviation as VOC) \cite{everingham2010pascal} focuses on object segmentation.
+It contains 20 object classes and one class for background, with 1,464, 1,499, and 1,456 images for training, validation, and testing, respectively.
 The training set is augmented to 10,582 images in \cite{hariharan2015hypercolumns}, which is also adopted.
 The Cityscapes \cite{cordts2016cityscapes} dataset is collected for urban scene understanding with 19 categories.
 It contains high-quality pixel-level annotations with 2,975, 500, and 1,525 images for training, validation, and testing.